nychealth/EH-dataportal/content/data-explorer/housing-stability.md

         identifier: '03'
 ---

 Most people spend most of their time in their home.
-That makes the home a crucial environment that can affect one's health - both in terms of safety characteristics within the home, and in terms of factors that affect housing stability.
+That makes the home a crucial environment that can affect one's health.

-### Safety characteristics
-A home's safety characteristics might include:
-- Air conditioning, which is a vital tool to protect people who are at risk of heat-related illness and death
-- Electric medical equipment.
-People who rely on electric medical equipment are at risk during power outages.
-- Grab bars in bathrooms, which can help older people and people with mobility impairments stay safe.

 ### Housing stability
 In NYC, about one out of every three homes is owned by the person living there - about half the national average.
 Owning a home is a powerful way to build intergenerational wealth, but historical and contemporary disinvestment and housing discrimination has made it hard for many New Yorkers to own homes.